 Integrating important lessons and encapsulating experiences is the process of experiential learning.
 Successful companies have been incorporating this tactic to build powerful, cohesive teams for decades and continue to innovate the process itself.

 When selecting a Team Building event, your desired outcome should be reinforced throughout the activity.
-Clients that want more serious learning from their team building often ask us about the relevance of “experiential activities.”
-They want to know that the activities we provide will satisfy their need for something active but are increasingly concerned about whether they will achieve their learning outcomes.”
+Furthermore, clients that want more serious learning from their team building often ask us about the relevance of “experiential activities.”
+That is. they want to know that the activities we provide will satisfy their need for something active but are increasingly concerned about whether they will achieve their learning outcomes

-The key question any activity seeker should ask is whether the key message resonates through the team building activities.
+So, the key question any activity seeker should ask is whether the key message resonates through the team building activities.

 Check out our Activate activity for an example of Experiential Learning